idiscipulo/sms-health/README.md

 6) Enter `make` to run the make.bat file

 ### To Use
-sms-health should now process any SMS messages that you send to your Twilio number.
+Your new app should now process any SMS messages that you send to your Twilio number.